SDuSDi/MQTT-Mosquitto-C-Tutorial/README.md

 Before building the C++ library, first, build and install the Paho C library, if not already present.
 Note, this version of the C++ library requires Paho C v1.3.13 or greater.
 It can be done as it follows:
 ```
-# Clone and build of Paho MQTT C repository
 cd && git clone https://github.com/eclipse/paho.mqtt.c.git
 cd paho.mqtt.c
 git checkout v1.3.13

 cmake -Bbuild -H. -DPAHO_ENABLE_TESTING=OFF -DPAHO_BUILD_STATIC=ON -DPAHO_WITH_SSL=ON -DPAHO_HIGH_PERFORMANCE=ON
 sudo cmake --build build/ --target install
 sudo ldconfig